bcgov/platform-developer-docs/src/docs/security-and-privacy-compliance/platform-security-tools.md

 ### Scanning tools roles

-* **Static Analysis (i.e. SonarX, CodeQL)** identifies coding issues that could lead to compromise, back doors, secrets, etc
+* **Static analysis (i.e. SonarX, CodeQL)** identifies coding issues that could lead to compromise, back doors, secrets, etc.
-* **Dynamic Analysis (i.e. OWASP ZAP)** tests against a live version of app for injection, Cross-site scripting (XSS), and other [common web attacks](https://owasp.org/www-project-top-ten/)
+* **Dynamic analysis (i.e. OWASP ZAP)** tests against a live version of app for injection, Cross-site scripting (XSS), and other [common web attacks](https://owasp.org/www-project-top-ten/)
-* **Image Analysis** ensures image components are up-to-date and not vulnerable to [known exploits](https://cve.mitre.org/) and through the  [national vulnerability database](https://nvd.nist.gov/).
+* **Image analysis** ensures image components are up-to-date and not vulnerable to [known exploits](https://cve.mitre.org/) and through the  [national vulnerability database](https://nvd.nist.gov/)

 ## Container image scanning (ACS, Xray)
 Image scanning/analysis comes in 2 forms - 1 active (RedHat Advanced Cluster Security - ACS), 1 passive (XRay).

 ### ACS

-This tool allows us to scan image registries and running containers for image vulnerabilities.
+This tool scans image registries and running containers for image vulnerabilities.
-* It allows us to create policies at build, deploy, and runtime.
+* It enables the creation of policies at build, deploy, and runtime
-* It can also help in defining network security policies for your application and visualizing component communications.
+* Additionally, it aids in defining network security policies for your application and visualizing component communications

 Scoped access is granted based on identification as a Product Owner or Technical Lead in the OpenShift Product Registry.

-Developer access can be granted by request.
-Requests must include the following:
+Developer access can be granted by request and these must include the following:
 - Namespaces
 - Product owner approval